West Valley High School (Alaska): Building and grounds

 WVHS and Hutchison were built on the southeast corner of the UAF campus, on a mostly undeveloped tract separated from UAF's lower campus core by the Alaska Railroad tracks (University Park Elementary was built on the northeast corner of that tract in the late 1950s).
 The grounds include a football field and track, a soccer field, a baseball field, and other recreational areas.
 The building has two floors and is divided into three main sections, one of which houses most of the classrooms, one the administrative offices and library, and one the gymnasium and other special-use rooms.

-Academics

-There are eight academic departments at West Valley: Career Technical Education, Health and Physical Education, Fine Arts, English Language Arts, Mathematics, Science, Global Studies, and World Languages.
-An appointed teacher chairs each department.
-Students are required to take a number of classes in most departments in order to graduate.
-West Valley's academics consistently rank highly among other schools in the state.
-In 2015, West Valley was ranked 3rd of all high schools in the state.

-Graduation requirements

-Students at West Valley are required to obtain: